ProjectIgnis/Distribution/README.md

 #### pics (urls)
 * url: the complete url of the repository to check for updates.
 The url should have a `{}` on it, that will be replaced by the client with the card's id.
-* type: pic/field, if it's either a repository card pictures or if it is for field's art.
+* type: pic/field, if it's either a repository for card pictures or if it is for field spell's art.

 ## Changes from YGOPro Percy 1.034 Links Beta to EDOPro by Project Ignis